abhx7/Deep-Learning-with-PyTorch---GANS/README.md

 This course is taught by Aakash N S  of Jovian.ml, a project management and collaboration platform for machine learning.

 ## Course Contents
 The course is divided into 6 video lectures including interactive Jupyter notebooks.
-Each lecture will be around 2 hours long.
+Each lecture is around 2 hours long.

 - Lesson 1: PyTorch Basics - Tensors & Gradients
 - Lesson 2: Working with Images and Logistic Regression